w3f/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

 XCM is the crosschain communication standard that will be used by all the parachains.
-Currently XCM is still in early stage but is already support some main usecases such as crosschain transfer of fungible tokens.
+Currently XCM is still in early stage but already supports some main use cases such as crosschain transfer of fungible tokens.

 There are currently two major areas of XCM that still awaiting to be improves: ...